humansandbag/Valheim-GooderAquaticArsenal/README.md

 ### Incompatibilities
 - UseEquipmentInWater by LVH-IT
+- StartupAccelerator by Smoothbrain - The "Delay Patching" setting is incompatible.
+Set it to "Off" in the mods config.

 ## How It Works
 - Items such-as weapons and tools no longer unequip while swimming